warthog618/config/blob/README.md

 ## Decoders

-Decoders unmarshal configuration from a particular text format.
+Decoders unmarshal configuration from a particular textual format.

 Decoders for the following formats are provided: